-So, what should a company do if there is evidence that an unauthorized unmanned aircraft has, is, or will be flying over facility property?
+So what should a company do if there is evidence that an unauthorized unmanned aircraft has, is, or will be flying over facility property?
 As a threshold matter, and despite what many may have heard or read about the so-called Kentucky "Drone Slayer," it is never appropriate to try and shoot down or capture a rogue unmanned aircraft, even if it is operating over one's facility/property without permission.
-Since both commercial and hobbyist UAS are considered aircraft, it would technically be a felony act to try and destroy or capture an unmanned aircraft in flight.22 privacy concerns over rogue drones have prompted the development of a variety of counter-UAS systems designed to detect, identify, and track rogue drones.
-Many of these systems also provide the ability to mitigate the threat, by interfering with, hacking, capturing, or destroying rogue drones.
+Since both commercial and hobbyist UAS are considered aircraft, it would technically be a felony act to try and destroy or capture an unmanned aircraft in flight.22 rogue drones.
 Before deploying UAS-countermeasures, it is important for facility owners and operators to understand the legal and regulatory risks around their use.
 Depending on the type of counter-UAS technology deployed, different federal, state, and local laws may apply.